-Currently, a design director at Huawei, based in Shenzhen, China.
-Previously: lead-designer at OnePlus, OPPO, Alcatel, had an honor to contribute on projects for Samsung, Android, YouTube.
+Currently the Design Director at Huawei, based in Shenzhen, China.
+Previously: the lead-designer for OnePlus, OPPO, and Alcatel.
+It has been his honor to contribute on projects with Samsung, Android, and YouTube.

-He’s best known for the logo and identity of OnePlus smartphone corporation.
-He received mobile excellence and 2 honorable mention awards from Awwwards and Google.
-Design teams under his leadership won RedDot, GoodDesign, iF awards.
-His work got featured in Google’s maters of mobile report (China).
-Manrope font got featured in Behance graphic design curated gallery, and currently one of the most appreciated fonts there.
+He is best known for the logo and identity of the OnePlus Smartphone Corporation.
+He received the Mobile Excellence and 2 honorable mention awards from Awwwards and Google.
+Design teams under his leadership have won the RedDot, GoodDesign, and iF awards.
+His work has been featured in Google’s Masters of Mobile Report (China).
+His Manrope font was featured in the Behance’s graphic design curated gallery and is currently one of the most appreciated fonts there.

-Do you remember how magical it was when you’ve combined blue and yellow paint for the first time?
+Do you remember how magical it was the first time you combined blue and yellow paint?

-I loved how can I influence the world around me.
-Make people surprise and smile.
+I loved how influential I could be to the world around me.
+I made people feel surprised and smile.
 Tell a story, deliver a message.

 There was nothing before.
 Now it works.
 It helps somebody.
-Makes his life slightly better.
+Makes their life slightly better.

-Through all the hard things, I find love and excitement.
+Through all the hard things, I found love and excitement.

-I’ve grown up in a bad neighborhood during an economic crisis in Russia.
+I grew up in a bad neighborhood during an economic crisis in Russia.
 I can’t say my childhood was hard.
-I had everything I needed, but I clearly remember that strong feeling of rejection: I didn’t like anything around me, I didn’t want to be like the others.
+I had everything I needed, but I clearly remember a strong feeling of rejection: I didn’t like anything around me and I didn’t want to be like the others.
 I wanted to make a difference, but I had neither skills nor knowledge.

-When I got my first job I desperately wanted to succeed in career and life… I often compromised my work and did “whatever it takes” just to get where I wanted.
+When I started my first job I desperately wanted to succeed in my career and life… I often compromised my work and did “whatever it takes” just to get where I wanted.

 I took projects I didn’t like.
 I worked with people I didn’t enjoy working with.

-But from where I'm now, it finally becomes clear that there’re no shortcuts.
+But from where I am now, it finally becomes clear that there are no shortcuts.

 Every time I tried to “cheat” - it just hit me back harder.
-The projects got suspended, I was embarrassed to publish those in my portfolio, clients were disappointed, and even didn’t want to pay.
+The projects got suspended, I was embarrassed to publish those in my portfolio, clients were disappointed and didn’t want to pay.

-But every time I’ve done something because I loved what I’m doing - it raised me up.
+But every time I have done something because I loved what I’m doing - it raised me up.
 I’ve impressed my clients, they’ve recommended me to their friends.
-But more than that, it made me happier, made me learn new skills, opened new opportunities.
+But more than that, it made me happier, made me learn new skills, and opened up new opportunities.